this

 In languages like c#, java, etc., this

-always points to the current instance of the class to which method belongs.
+always points to the current class instance to which the method belongs.
 This is very intuitive and easy to grasp.
 The methods are bound to the class.
 You cannot change those bindings.

 The obj